 The Musée des Alpilles, which presents an in-depth overview of the history and ethnology of St. Rémy, was established in 1919 by archeologist/geologist Pierre de Brun.
 The remarkable museum is housed in the gorgeous Renaissance hôtel particulier, private mansion, originally owned by the Mistral de Mondragon family.
 A superb renovation was completed in 2005.

-Smack dab in the middle of the historic center you’ll find another beautiful former private mansion—this one constructed in 1749—that houses the Musée Estrine.
+Smack dab in the middle of the historical centre you’ll find another beautiful former private mansion—this one constructed in 1749—that houses the Musée Estrine.
 Though it has a large collection of contemporary artworks, interpretation of Vincent Van Gogh’s work is the focal point here.
 While Van Gogh was a patient at the Saint-Paul-de-Mausole hospital (1889-1890), he produced nearly 150 works, including the spectacular, The Starry Night.
-How fitting it would be if one day a genuine Van Gogh made its home in this superb example of 18th century Provençal architecture.
+How fitting it would be if one day a genuine Van Gogh made its home in this superb example of 18th-century Provençal architecture.

 Take One: Cameras Rolling